 - Limit deletion or modification of conversation data to only users with the right level of access.

 - Enable internal sharing only, and control data sharing by defining who can send recordings to users outside of your organization.

 - Allow managers to download recordings, so they can listen to recordings offline at their leisure.

 - Let Managers develop their own coaching initiatives for their teams.
 Get managers involved in developing a coaching culture for their teams.

 - Empower managers or reps to create trackers for their team’s talk tracks.
 Tracker creation doesn’t have to be managed solely by Chorus Admins anymore; by setting role-based permissions, team members can contribute to tracker creation.
 This will enable managers to get more involved in coaching, and reps to create trackers for the key words and phrases they are working on.

 - Unlock peer-to-peer coaching for Reps, or alternatively, limit access to scorecard completion to Managers or Enablement users.

 - Allow managers to invite users, if managers at your organization own new hire onboarding.

 Teams in Chorus should reflect Teams on your Org Chart.
+For this reason, we want to automatically have your teams and user hierarchy in Chorus reflect your own organization.
 Click here to learn more about setting up teams.

 Step 4: Select License Type